JacekEM/IAC/README.md

 # IAC
-My personal infrastructure as a code.
-Different tools.
+My personal repo to maintain infrastructure in code.